dimitarpg13/large_language_models/LargeLanguageModelsResources.md

 ## LLM visualization

-The resource below attempts to visualize what is happening in LLM under the hood.
-This is a helpful tool to comprehend the work of decoder-only Transformer-based LLMs.
+The resource below attempts to visualize what is happening in LLM under the hood and is a helpful tool to comprehend the work of decoder-only Transformer-based LLMs.
 The author Brendan Bycroft has made an interesting attempt to visualize these structures and clarify how they operate.
 This webpage in the link below provides visualization for a family of GPT models, presented in 3D animations with walkthrough.
 The tool provides a step-by-step guide for single-token inference, coupled with interactive elements for a hands-on experience.

 https://bbycroft.net/llm